tejal-1303/GH_submission/README.md

      year = {2013}
     }
     ```

 - **Training:** Train the models on a powerful machine or consider using cloud-based GPU instances for faster training.
-- **Deployment:** Consider deploying the trained models to cloud platforms or edge devices for real-time emergency response applications.
+- **Deployment:**  The models after training for the road segmentation is saved in road_final.pt and for landing detection is saved in best.pt.
+Consider deploying the trained models to cloud platforms or edge devices for real-time emergency response applications.